jongrinnellsf/earthpay/README.md

 yarn install
 ```

-3. Deploy the smart contracts to Base Sepolia testnet
+3. Deploy your custom ERC-20 token contract to Base Sepolia testnet

 ```bash
 yarn deploy
 ```

-This deploys the EarthToken contract which powers the payment functionality.
+You'll be prompted to enter a name and symbol for your token.
+This creates your personalized token that you can mint and send to other users.

 4. Start the application